For a pregnancy to occur, every step in the reproduction process has to happen correctly. In a woman, a number of factors can disrupt this process.

 Fibroids: Fibroids are benign polyps or tumours that are common in the uterus, however some types can interfere with fertility by blocking the fallopian tubes or disrupting implantations.

 Diagnosis of female infertility

 A combination of blood tests and ultrasound scans can help identify issues, such as PCOS or endometriosis, and ensure you’re ovulating normally.
 Find out more about female fertility tests.

 Treatment for female infertility

 The results of both the female and male fertility investigations along with the couple’s history are taken into consideration when making a diagnosis and recommendations for treatment.
-Treatment required might be something simple such as a ovulation induction or more complex such as IVF.
-Find out more about fertility treatments
+The treatment required might be something simple such as ovulation induction or something more complex, such as IVF.

-If you have a medical history of conditions that affect the female reproductive system, or you have been trying to conceive for more than 12 months (or 6 months if you are over 35 years of age) without success we recommend you book an appointment with a fertility specialist.
+If you have a medical history of conditions that affect the female reproductive system, or you have been trying to conceive for more than 12 months (or 6 months if you're over 35) without success we recommend you book an appointment with a fertility specialist.